Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-The momentum (\ref{eq:Pgeneral}) of a spinning particle is not in general parallel to its center of mass 4-velocity $U^{\alpha}$; one may obtain an expression for $P^{\alpha}$ contracting (\ref{eq:SpinDS0}) with $U^{\beta}$, yielding where $m\equiv-U^{\alpha}P_{\alpha}$ and $E^{\alpha}=F_{\ \beta}^{\alpha}U^{\beta}$ is the electric field \emph{as measured by the test particle} of 4-velocity $U^{\alpha}$.
-We split $P^{\alpha}$ in its projections parallel and orthogonal to the CM 4-velocity $U^{\alpha}$: We dub the parallel projection $P_{{\rm kin}}^{\alpha}=mU^{\alpha}$ {}``kinetic momentum'' associated with the motion of the center of mass.
+We dub the parallel projection $P_{{\rm kin}}^{\alpha}=mU^{\alpha}$ ``kinetic momentum'' associated with the motion of the center of mass.
 This is the most familiar part of $P^{\alpha}$, formally similar to the momentum of a monopole particle.
-The component $P_{{\rm hid}}^{\alpha}$ orthogonal to $U^{\alpha}$ is the so-called {}``hidden momentum'' \cite{Wald et al 2010}.
-The reason for the latter denomination is seen taking the perspective of an observer $\mathcal{O}(U)$ comoving with the particle: in the frame of $\mathcal{O}(U)$ (i.e., the frame $U^{i}=0$) the 3-momentum is in general not zero: $\vec{P}=\vec{P}_{{\rm hid}}\ne0$; however, by definition, the particle's CM is at rest in that frame; hence this momentum must be somehow hidden in the spinning particle.
+The component $P_{{\rm hid}}^{\alpha}$ orthogonal to $U^{\alpha}$ is the so-called ``hidden momentum'' \cite{Wald et al 2010}.
+The reason for the latter denomination is seen taking the perspective of the particle's center of mass frame (i.e., the frame where $\vec{U}=0$): the 3-momentum is in general not zero therein, $\vec{P}=\vec{P}_{{\rm hid}}\ne0$; however, by definition, the particle's CM is at rest in that frame, and so this momentum must be somehow hidden in the spinning particle.
+The hidden momentum $P_{{\rm hid}}^{\alpha}$ consists of two parts of distinct origin: $P_{{\rm hid}}^{\alpha}=P_{{\rm hidI}}^{\alpha}+P_{{\rm hidEM}}^{\alpha}$, where